FreshRSS/FreshRSS/docs/en/developers/02_First_steps.md

 ## Coding style

-If you want to contribute to the source code, it's important to follow the project's coding style.
-The actual code doesn't always follow it throughout the project, but we should fix it every time an opportunity presents itself.
+If you want to contribute to the source code, it’s important to follow the project’scoding style.
+The actual code does not always follow it throughout the project, but we should fix it every time an opportunity presents itself.

-Contributions which don't follow the coding style will be rejected as long as the coding style is not fixed.
+Contributions which do not follow the coding style will be rejected as long as the coding style is not fixed.

 ## Spaces, tabs and other whitespace characters